 To this day, the classic concoction is served at the Gem Spa newsstand in Manhattan’s East Village (Second Avenue and St. Mark’s Place), or often paired with the world’s best tuna sandwich at Eisenberg’s Sandwich Shop (Fifth Avenue at 22nd Street).

-Citizens – try this legendary elixir made my way, the only proper way, and you will know the hidden and sweetly delicious truths of this NYC classic!
+Citizens, this is the only proper way to enjoy an historic treat.
+Follow my lead and you will know the hidden and sweetly delicious truths of this NYC classic!